100% Law Firm, VBA & Corporate Counsel Projects

 Disaster Relief Hotlines

-Looking ahead to what could be a busy hurricane season in Florida, please volunteer with our YLD in need of volunteers to assist disaster survivors in the aftermath of these life-changing events.
+The Hurricane Season is here!
+Please contact us at PSB@dadelegalaid.org to volunteer to assist disaster survivors in the aftermath of these life-changing events.
 Please consider offering your time by providing free legal services to fellow Floridians in their time of need.

 You can sign-up to volunteer by clicking here.